CtrlK

 Workflow Clarity

-This is primarily a style/convention skill rather than a multi-step process skill.
-The single-task nature (apply these style rules when writing/reviewing Go code) is unambiguous.
-The parallelizing code reviews section provides a clear workflow for batch review.
-Per scoring notes, simple skills can score 3 if clear and well-organized, which this is.
+This is primarily a style/conventions skill rather than a multi-step process skill.
+The single-task guidance is unambiguous, with clear MUST/SHOULD directives.
+The parallelizing code reviews section provides a clear workflow for the one multi-step scenario.
+No destructive or batch operations require validation checkpoints.

 3 / 3